Muchun-Yen/Andbot-local-upgrade/README.md

 #### Download the upgrade system binary image
 There is a upgrade system in (https://s3-us-west-2.amazonaws.com/andbot/20151102_trusty.img.gz)

-#### dd command to converting and formatting according to the sdcard.
+#### dd command to converting and formatting according to the sdcard.(change the image name to trusty.img.gz)

 ```javascript
 $ sudo -s